silndoj/MiniShell/README.md

 This project uses external functions such as `readline`, `fork`, `execve`, and others.
 For a full list, see the project specification.

 ---

-You can adjust the specific instructions or add more usage examples if needed!